-The use of vacuum technology with shutdown by pressurized gases, combined with the control and management systems of the heat treatment parameters, allows us to respond to the ever increasing demands in terms of quality of materials after heat treatment.
+The use of vacuum technology with a pressurized inert gas cooling, combined with the control and management of the heat treatment parameters, allows to respond to the ever increasing demands in terms of quality of the heat treated materials.

-- Overall management of the thermal cycle in all its parameters via PLC.
+- Overall management of the thermal cycle parameters through a PLC.

-- Surfaces free from oxidation and decarburization as the treatment is performed in high vacuum (p & lt; 10-5 mbar) and quenching with inert gas (Argon / Nitrogen).
+- Absence of oxidation and decarburization because the heat treatment is performed in high vacuum atmosphere (p < 10-5 mbar) and cooling is performed with inert gases (Argon / Nitrogen).

 - Absence of overheating.

 - Reduction of distortions.

 - Absolute respect for the environment in ecological terms.

 - Solubilization and ageing of Ni / Co based superalloys